Nukem154/ChatRoom/README.md

 The backend uses Websockets to send and receive messages in real-time and track active users in a chatroom.
 - Websocket connections require a JWT token to authenticate users.
-- When a user sends a message, it is broadcasted to all users in the chatroom using Websockets.
+- When a user sends a message or starts/stops a video stream, it is broadcasted to all users in the chatroom using Websockets.
 - Clients can subscribe to a specific chatroom and receive updates in real-time when new messages are sent.
 - Clients receive updates in real-time when users join/leave room.